janneyow/trajopt/README.md

   }
 ```
 2. Moving arm to one or many pose targets, set constraints.
 Init info can be left as **"stationary"**
+- Alternatively, provide a joint space trajectory as a seed in init_info, then include the cartesian pose targets as costs.

 ```
 ...
  "constraints" :